Wintersleep

 Wintersleep is a Canadian indie rock band formed in Halifax, Nova Scotia in 2001.
 The band's original lineup consisted of vocalist and guitarist Paul Murphy, guitarist and keyboardist Tim d'Eon, and drummer Loel Campbell.
-In 2002, Jud Haynes joined the band as bass guitarist until 2007.
+Between 2002 and 2007, Jud Haynes played bass guitar for the band.
 In 2005, Mike Bigelow joined on keyboards until 2006, after which he played bass, until 2016.
 Since 2006, Jon Samuel has served as a backing vocalist, keyboardist, and guitarist, while Chris Bell has served as a backing vocalist and bass guitarist since 2016.
 Bigelow returned to the band in 2021.
 In 2005, Wintersleep opened for Pearl Jam for two shows in St. John's, Newfoundland at the Mile One Stadium.
 The band received a Juno Award in 2008.
 To date, Wintersleep have released seven studio albums.

 History

-First three albums: 2001–07
+First three albums: 2001–2007

 Wintersleep formed in 2001.
 Originally from the small town of Yarmouth, Nova Scotia, members Paul Murphy and Tim d'Eon had known each other through their previous progressive rock band, Kary, which they formed in the mid-1990s, while still in high school, with drummer Mark d'Eon and bassist Jesse Luke.
 Kary released two official albums, The Sound of Beauty Breathing in 2001 and Light in 2004, before disbanding.
 Murphy was friends with drummer Loel Campbell, a native of Stellarton, with whom he recorded a number of songs.
 Tim d'Eon and bassist Jud Haynes soon joined them, and they named themselves Wintersleep.
 They released two albums through Dependent Music, a label and artist collective formed in Yarmouth, Nova Scotia in 1994.

 In 2006, Wintersleep signed with Labwork Music, a partnership label of Sonic Unyon and EMI Music Canada, and re-released their first two studio albums.
 The re-releases included bonus tracks and videos not featured in the originals.

 On October 2, 2007, Wintersleep released their third full-length album, Welcome to the Night Sky.
 A limited edition of the record, on vinyl, with alternative artwork, was published by Hand Drawn Dracula.
 They won the 2008 Juno Award for New Group of the Year.